Annie Duke: Ultimate Bet scandal

 In 2008, poker champion and Ultimate Bet spokesperson Russ Hamilton was found to be using cheating software to see other players' cards, which would ultimately win him millions of dollars.
 Though Ultimate Bet officials assured users that Hamilton acted alone, later evidence showed that other officials at the site knew about the scheme.

 Duke represented Ultimate Bet as a spokesperson until December 2010, when she announced that she was leaving the company.
 No evidence was presented against Duke and there was no investigation of such with regard to any involvement or benefiting from any fraudulent crimes pertaining to the company.

 On two occasions, Duke has testified in Congress on behalf of the Poker Players Alliance regarding the legality of Internet gambling.
 In 2007, she appeared in front of the House Committee on the Judiciary to testify against the Unlawful Internet Gambling Enforcement Act of 2006, and in 2010, she appeared in front of the House Committee on Financial Services to provide support for H.R.
 2267, the Internet Gambling Regulation, Consumer Protection, and Enforcement Act.

 In 2013, audio recordings released by Travis Makar proved that Duke knew about the so-called God Mode but did not use it to swindle players as it was on a time delay.

-Retirement from poker

-As of June 2020, Duke describes herself as retired from poker and says she has not played since 2012.